artem-senkov/netology/backup/README.md

   Maximum Concurrent Jobs = 10        # run up to 10 jobs a the same time }

-# Definition of LTO-4 tape Autochanger device
-#Autochanger {
-#  Name = LTO-4
-#  Do not use "localhost" here
-#  Address = localhost               # N.B.
-Use a fully qualified name here
-#  SDPort = 9103
-#  Password = "EFvH2r4KISX3AZIfWVJgOwhohNZGa1hnz"         # password for Storage daemon
-#  Device = LTO-4                     # must be same as Device in Storage daemon
-#  Media Type = LTO-4                 # must be same as MediaType in Storage daemon
-#  Autochanger = LTO-4                # enable for autochanger device
-#  Maximum Concurrent Jobs = 10
-#}

 # Generic catalog service
 Catalog {